hilbix/tino/howto/git/sparse-shallow.md

 GIT_CURL_VERBOSE=1 GIT_TRACE=1 git checkout --progress
 ```

-Note that this is very very very slow, because it downloads the files one-by-one.
+Note that this is very very very slow, because it apparently downloads the hierarchies one-by-one.

 But it works.